Skerry's College: 1960s

-Skerry's College Locations
+Locations

-Skerry's College in Edinburgh
+Edinburgh

 In 1878 Skerry's College, Edinburgh, was founded mainly preparing candidates for Civil Service examinations, they also ran preliminary classes for university exams and also involved in distance learning as a correspondence college.

-Skerry's College in Glasgow
+Glasgow

 The suffragette and co-operative activist Margaret McCoubrey, a Labour councillor for Dock ward in Belfast, taught in the Skerry's Business Training College, Glasgow, where she became deputy head mistress at the age of twenty-four.

-Skerry's College in Dundee
+Dundee

 The College in Dundee was located in Meadowside.

 Skerry's College was a recognised training institution in Scotland for Civil Service entrance examinations.

-Skerry's College in Liverpool
+Liverpool

 There was a Skerry's Commercial College in Rodney St. Liverpool.

-Skerry's College in Newcastle
+Newcastle

 There was a Skerry's College in Ellison Place, Newcastle upon Tyne.

-Skerry's College in London
+London

 There was a Skerry's Commercial College in Croydon, London.

 The teacher and writer Thomas Evans Jacob (1853–1908) taught in Skerry's College London and produced a number of civil service exam texts.